jlan84/linear-algebra-assignment/assignment.md

-# Linear Algebra Individual Assignment
+# Linear Algebra Pair Assignment

 This morning we will revisit some linear algebra using the numpy library in python.